frank-lsf/lsf-homepage/content/post/fly-with-me/index.md

 ---

 I am a private pilot with about [300 hours of flight experience](https://www.arelplane.com/@franklsf) since 2018.
-I fly with my friends in small airplanes to fun destinations across California and beyond.
+I fly with my friends in small airplanes to explore fun destinations across California and beyond.
-See my [Instagram story highlights](https://www.instagram.com/stories/highlights/17878159724249899/) for my flying adventures!
+My [Instagram stories](https://www.instagram.com/stories/highlights/17878159724249899/) documents some of these adventures.

 ### [Where do you fly?](../../slides/flight-plans)